Japanese stiltgrass (Microstegium vimineum)

 : Nepalese browntop, Chinese packing grass, Basketgrass, Microstegium

 : Introduced into the United States in Tennessee around 1919 and likely escaped as a result of its use as a packing material for porcelain.

 : Annual; grass, reaching 1 m (3.25 ft) in length.
 Lies on ground and roots at nodes along stems; upright branches look like individual plants.

 : Alternate, pale green; asymmetrical; lanceolate; slightly pubescent; 5-8 cm (1.25-2 in) long, with a silvery line along the center of the blade.

-: Roots form along the stem at nodes.
+: Thin, weak roots form along the stem at nodes.

 : Terminal racemes bear chasmogamous flowers, while axillary racemes bear cleistogamous flowers.

 Fruit and seeds